ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-getters/index.md

 This example is again almost identical to the example above.
 The difference here is the value cache is turned on but to never invalidate.
 Note the following:

 - When the grid initialises, there are 10 value getter calls.
-The values are getting cached.<p/>
+The values are getting cached.

 - After you edit a cell, either through the UI or through the API by pressing **'Update One Value'**, the value getters are not called again, so the **Total** and **Total x 10** columns are not correctly refreshed.
-  The grid already executed the value getters for this column, it will not do it again, it will instead take values from the value cache.<p/>
+  The grid already executed the value getters for this column, it will not do it again, it will instead take values from the value cache.

 - To get the total column to update after edits, press **'Expire Value Cache'** (calls grid API `expireValueCache()`) and then press **'Aggregate Data & Refresh Cells'**